Skip to main content

 How to add tooltips to a Confluence page

-Confluence doesn’t include tooltips as a built-in feature, so you’ll need the help of a third-party app.
+Because Confluence doesn’t include tooltips as a built-in feature, you’ll need the help of a third-party app.
+Luckily, we have just the thing!

-1. Install Content Formatting Macros for Confluence (you can try it free for 30 days).
+1. Install Mosaic: Content Formatting Macros & Templates (you can try it free for 30 days).

 A Confluence page with the Edit button circled